 He qualified as a physician and Surgeon in 1937.
 The following year he entered the University of London to specialize in Tropical medicine.

 On the completion of his studies, he returned to Lagos and joined the medical department of the Colonial Service where he like his Nigerian peers suffered racial discrimination.

-He would later open Alafia Clinic at Turton Street in Lafiaji District.
+He would later open the Alafia Clinic at Turton Street in the Lafiaji District.
 He was greatly appreciated by the people for both his expertise as a surgeon and his generosity and kindness.

-In 1945, he was elected to the Legislative Council of Nigeria as the first of the 3 members representing Lagos and reelected in 1947.
-All the while he kept his seat on the Lagos Town council after winning elections as an NNDP candidate.
+In 1945, he was elected to the Legislative Council of Nigeria as the first of the 3 members representing Lagos and was reelected in 1947.
+All the while he kept his seat on the Lagos Town Council after winning elections as an NNDP candidate.

 In June 1947, Ibiyinka Olorun-Nimbe served as a Member of the 7-man NCNC delegation that went to London to lodge a formal protest with the Colonial Secretary to demand revision of the new Richards Constitution that divided Nigeria into 3 regions.